 Often perfectionist and idealistic.
 Heightened sensitivity to own expectations and others.
 Often asynchronous/uneven development and both sequential learners & spatial learners with advanced cognitive abilities and ahead of their chronological age mates.
 They typically think abstractly with complexity and are sometimes quirky with a good sense of humour.

-They often develop asynchronously, their reasoning abilities are better developed than physical, social and emotional development.
+They often develop asynchronously (unevenly), their reasoning abilities are better developed than physical, social and emotional development.

 The 2e student's strengths help to compensate for deficits; the deficits, on the other hand, make the child's strengths less apparent.
 The interplay of exceptional strengths and weaknesses results in inconsistency in performance.